sfc-gh-alei/snowflake-csv-uploader/README.md

 - Snowflake account.
 We highly recommend creating a trial account over any production accounts.
 - Snowflake role with `CREATE DATABASE` and `CREATE TABLE` privileges.
 If using a trial account, the `SYSADMIN` role is sufficient for this exercise.

+If running this on your own machine, you will need *either*:
+- Python3.8
+- Docker

+Code and deployment has been tested and verified on [Gitpod](https://gitpod.io)

 #### Please Note

 The Streamlit code creates a few objects within your Snowflake account: